laurentkempe/laurentkempe.github.io/source/_posts/Enterprise-Library-Configuration-application.md

-title: Enterprise Library Configuration application
+title: "Enterprise Library Configuration application"
+permalink: "Enterprise-Library-Configuration-application"
 date: 1/29/2005 10:22:00 AM
 updated: 1/29/2005 10:22:00 AM
-tags: [""]
+disqusIdentifier: 20050129102200
+alias:
+ - /post/Enterprise-Library-Configuration-application.aspx/index.html
 ---
 Another good news is that the Enterprise Library is coming with a configuration tool.
 It will end the hell of editing the XML configuration files,